reaxis/ants/README.md

 ## To do

-- save frame filename should use time instead of random()
 - load maps from images
   - test with single and double bridge setups
 - optimize number of ants vs. pheromone evaporation vs. pheromone drop